martiensk/cocwiki/insanity/basics.md

 * **Self help**: Player spends time with backstory entry.
 The player makes a sanity roll:
 	* Success: Gain 1d6 sanity.
 	* Failure: Lose 1 sanity, amend backstory entry.
+# Mythos Encounters
+Players cannot lose more than the maximum SAN in total for the same mythos creature.
+Each player development phase 1 point should be deducted from this counter.
+(Time is a healer.)
+# Insane Insight
+Insane players may get clues that would not be apparent to sane players.